Run/Debug Configuration: Boost.Test

-Click the icon to view the list of available path variables that you can use as a path to your working directory.
-In this case you do not need to specify any additional environment variables in the Environment variables field.
+Expand the list to view available path variables that you can use as a path to your working directory.
+In this case you do not need to specify any additional environment variables in the Environment variablesfield.

 The tree view of run/debug configurations has a toolbar that helps you manage configurations available in your project as well as adjust default configurations templates.

 Delete the selected run/debug configuration.
 Note that you cannot delete default configurations.